 MLB 12: The Show (Vita) Review

-MLB 12: The Show is available on both the PlayStation 3 and on Sony’s new handheld the PlayStation Vita.
+MLB 12: The Show is available on both the PlayStation 3 and on Sony's new handheld the PlayStation Vita.
 The biggest addition this year is the ability to transfer save files between the two versions by uploading the files to the included Cloud service.
-Whether it is a franchise, season, or the fan favorite Road to the Show, you can pickup exactly where you left off, with a catch — no pun intended.
+Whether it's a franchise, season, or the fan-favorite Road to the Show, you can pick up exactly where you left off, with a catch — no pun intended.
 Games that are saved in progress will not carry over however, so make sure you finish your current game before uploading.
-It’s also worth mentioning that you can upload only 1 file for each game mode, so when uploading a season it will replace whatever previously uploaded file existed.
+It's also worth mentioning that you can upload only 1 file for each game mode, so when uploading a season it will replace whatever previously uploaded file existed.

 On the Vita version, the pulse pitching style does not seem as accurate as the PS3 version.
 There is a slight delay when the "X" button is pressed to stop the ring from pulsating.
 This results in more inaccurate pitches as it keeps moving after the button is already pressed.
 I had to turn pulse pitching off and use the classic setting.